a-bangk/snippets.eu/README.md

 ## Access to Snippets
 ### Public
-* snippets-a.akjems.com (Running latest alpha build)
+* snippets-a.akjems.com (Running latest build on main)
     * ~/websites/snippets-a/snippets/
-* snippets-b.akjems.com (dead waiting for Beta build)

 ### Production
-* snippets.akjems.com (live branch)
+* snippets.akjems.com (live branch) Significant versions are tagged.
 * * ~/websites/snippets-l/snippets

 ### Private
-Access to my private database is labeled snippets-p only accessible from the home network.
+Access to my private database is labeled *snippets-p* only accessible from the home network.
 It is run on the rasberrypi
 * 192.168.0.42:5042
     * ~/websites/snippets-p/snippets